 However, parents don't provide recasts all the time or all that consistently.
 One study looking at interactions between 2-year-olds and their mothers showed that they only made recasts after 26.3% of incorrect sentences.
 The rest of the time, they didn't bother.
 Also, sometimes parents will repeat children's incorrect utterances if they agree with the meaning of them!
 This would seem to reinforce the incorrect language usage.
 Child: Read book.
 Mother: Alright, you read book.
 What about learning by implicit correction?

 Still, recasts can be very helpful when they offer a direct and immediate contrast between the child's way of saying something and the correct way.
 Saxton et al. (1998) found that children learned more quickly when they were given recasts.
 Recasts may help speed up learning, but probably aren't responsible for learning all knowledge about language.
-About the Input Properties of motherese (speech adults use with children): (1) very few grammatical errors (good example of correct grammar usage) (2) topics are about the here and now (easier to link words to meanings) (3) adults tend to use gestures to secure children's attention (easier to link word to meanings) About the Input Properties of motherese (speech adults use with children): (4) speech is repetitious (easier to remember when you have a short attention span) (5) adults will often expand children's utterances (learning how to convey the meaning they want by example) "Milk."
+About the Input Properties of motherese (speech adults use with children): (1) very few grammatical errors (good example of correct grammar usage) $\left(2\right)$ topics are about the here and now (easier to link words to meanings) (3) adults tend to use gestures to secure children's attention (easier to link word to meanings) About the Input Properties of motherese (speech adults use with children): $(\mathbf{4})$ speech is repetitious (easier to remember when you have a short attention span) (5) adults will often expand children's utterances (learning how to convey the meaning they want by example)"Milk."
 "You want some milk?"
 About the Input Properties of motherese (speech adults use with children): (6) prosodic features are exaggerated, and pauses tend to occur at phrase boundaries (helping to identify how words cluster together into larger units like phrases) "The brave older sister (pause) went to rescue (pause) her little baby brother Toby."
-"The brave older sister" = noun phrase "her little baby brother Toby" = noun phrase Noun phrase indicator: Can replace with pronoun "The brave older sister" = she "her little baby brother Toby" = him

-About the Input While motherese can't solve all language acquisition problems, this doesn't mean that it and explicit language instruction aren't good things.
+"The brave older sister" = noun phrase "her little baby brother Toby" = noun phrase Noun phrase indicator: Can replace with pronoun "The brave older sister" = she "her little baby brother Toby" = him About the Input While motherese can't solve all language acquisition problems, this doesn't mean that it and explicit language instruction aren't good things.
 Children who attend day care centers with more one-on-one contact with an adult acquire language more rapidly than children who get less one-on-one adult contact (Hoff 2006).
 Older children (who receive all of their parents' child-directed speech) generally develop language earlier than later-born children (who have to share it with their siblings).
 (Hoff-Ginsberg 1998).
 Experimental evidence: children who practiced wh-questions learned to produce those wh-questions better (Valian & Lyman 2003).
+About the Input Motherese can also help jumpstart the language parts of the brain (Beauchemin, Gonzalez-Frankenberger, Tremblay, Vannasing, Martinez-Montes, Belin, Beland, Francoeur, Carceller, Wallois, and Lassonde.
+2010.
+Mother and Stranger: An Electrophysiological Study of Voice Processing in Newborns.)
+Just 24 hours after birth, the sound of a mother's voice specifically activates the language processing and motor circuits of the brain (moreso even than another female voice).